cezaraugusto/github-template-guidelines/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-Does the your project contributions have steps to follow before being approved?
+Does your project contributions have steps to follow before being approved?
 Tests, documentation changing, etc.

+> Ensure that your `pull request` has followed all the steps below:

 - [ ] Code compilation
 - [ ] All tests passing